betterembed/neos-betterembed/readme.md

 The package includes a default rendering component together with an according to Javascript and CSS.

-## Asset handling

-You will find the imported assets in the "BetterEmbed" asset collection within the Neos CMS Media Module.
-Each asset will be tagged with the itemType of the BetterEmbed response record for further grouping.

-![BetterEmbed media module]

 ### Use your own renderer

 You can easily register your own rendering component via extending `BetterEmbed.NeosEmbed:Component.Renderer`: